danielawde9/AndroidKotlinFundamentals/readme.md

 # Navigation
 Base code provided form the google collab

-in fragment binding the layout to the fragment and inflate it using
+in fragment binding the layout to the fragment and inflate it using (in the onCreateView())

     // inflate the layout
     val binding = DataBindingUtil.inflate<FragmentGameBinding>(